 A Hot Swap is basically the exchange of PC periphery while the system is running.
 The components that need to be exchanged, are not connected to the operating system or any other software.
 In doing so, neither the power supply is interrupted, nor the system is rebooted.

 Let’s assume that a fan shows damage while the PC is running: Thanks to Hot Swapping the broken fan can be exchanged easily.
 But also other components, such as SSDs that are connected via RAID, can be hot swapped.
-In this article we already explained in detail what a RAID level is.
+In another article we already explained what a RAID level is.

 Basis for Hot Swapping